On Christmas morning we got up in a fairly leisurely manner and Mum and Dad

 stop doing it.
 So my parents went back to the church to make preparations at

-about 2.30pm and we were to join them from 4 till 7. bopeepsheep was not having a particularly good day and elected to stay
+about 2.30pm and we were to join them from 4 till 7. bopeepsheep

 On Boxing day we hit the sales, and since Mothercare hadn't been open